syncfusion-content/javascript-docs/js/PivotChart/Legend.md

 ![](Legend_images/Legend_img2.png)

 ## Legend Position
-By using the [`position`](/api/js/ejchart#members:legend-position) property, you can place the legend at top, bottom, left or right of the PivotChart.
+By using the [`position`](/api/js/ejchart#members:legend-position) property, you can place the legend at top, bottom, left or right of the pivot chart.

-N> Default value of legend position is “bottom” in PivotChart.
+N> Default value of legend position is “bottom” in pivot chart.

 {% highlight javascript %}